shogundevel/shark/README.md

 > shark tool link py my-python-object.py main my-python-program.py system.py

-To run a GS based game in python you will need to install the pygame library, compile the pygameshark library from source and link it 'correctly' against your game code.
+To run a GS based game in python you will need to install the pygame library, compile the pysharkgame library from source and link it 'correctly' against your game code.

 First install pygame: